 • be 21 years old

-• possess the necessary qualifications for the desired position
+• possess the necessary qualifications for your desired position

 • hold a valid passport